naush/simple-slice/README.md

 npm start
 ```

-And go to [http://localhost:8080](http://localhost:8080) on your browser to view the color wheel example.
+Go to [http://localhost:8080](http://localhost:8080) on your browser to view the color wheel example.

 # Usage
 ```javascript